Democrats race to finalize $1.75 trillion spending bill and hold House vote by next week

 “It’s sort of stunning to me we’re in this place, but we need to keep moving forward, keep working on this,” she told reporters late Thursday.

 The legislative legwork capped off another tumultuous week for Biden and his Democratic allies in Congress.
-The $1.75 trillion package he presented to his caucus marked a major milestone in a debate that has seen party lawmakers scale back their original $3.5 trillion plan.
+The $1.75 trillion package he presented to his caucus marked a major milestone in a debate that has seen party lawmakers scale back their original, $3.5 trillion plan.
 But it failed to deliver for the president the political victory he sought as he departed for a series of foreign summits into this weekend.

 “It is both heartening and impressive to observe the strength of Members’ engagement in the discussion,” the speaker wrote in a late Thursday note to lawmakers.